pjaswin/isrlab-ev3dev-vehicle-network/README.md

--The source codes in ev3_av_1 and ev3_emergency_vehicle are to be executed in the Lego Mindtorms EV3 devices after [installing](https://pybricks.com/install/mindstorms-ev3/installation/) Pybrick on it.
+The source codes in ev3_av_1 and ev3_emergency_vehicle are to be executed in the Lego Mindtorms EV3 devices after [installing](https://pybricks.com/install/mindstorms-ev3/installation/) Pybrick on it.
 The ev3_pc_server needs to be run on a linux environment.